The Evolution of the Wonder Trail

 By 1940, Alberta had created the first road in the world that could bring motorists to the toe of a glacier.

-More than 600 men built the Icefields Parkway—connecting the mountain towns of Banff, Lake Louise, and Jasper—using pickaxes, shovels, and one tractor per crew.
+More than 600 men built the Icefields Parkway—connecting the mountain towns of Lake Louise and Jasper—using pickaxes, shovels, and one tractor per crew.
 The work, part of a Depression-relief program, took nearly 10 years to complete.

 The drive of a lifetime